groundhoggwp/groundhogg/README.txt

 ### 🇪🇺 GDPR Ready

-* Simple GDPR features to keep you compliant
+* Simple GDPR features to keep you compliant.
 * Automatic preferences center, data download, and opt out.
-* Track GDPR consent
+* Track GDPR consent in your CRM
 * Prevent marketing to those who withdraw consent.

 ## 🙌 Get more with premium features!

-Groundhogg has 45+ extensions to help you expand and integrate Groundhogg to help you build your all in one solution.
+Groundhogg CRM & Marketing Automation has 45+ extensions to help you expand and integrate Groundhogg to help you build your all in one solution.

 👉 Bundle all of our incredible premium features into a [flat rate plan](https://www.groundhogg.io/pricing/).
 [Yearly](https://www.groundhogg.io/pricing/) & [monthly](https://www.groundhogg.io/pricing/monthly/) options available.